Auguste Franchomme: Legacy

-Franchomme was the most celebrated cellist of his time and contributed to the refinement of the bowing technique—elegant, sweet, and light—which distinguished the French school developed by Jean-Pierre and Jean-Louis Duport.
+Franchomme was among the most celebrated cellists of his time and contributed to the refinement of the bowing technique—elegant, sweet, and light—which distinguished the French school developed by Jean-Pierre and Jean-Louis Duport.
 His left hand was renowned for its deft, precise, and expressive powers of execution.
 On 3 May 1856, the Weekly Chronicle and Register noted that he "carefully abstains from all abuse of the tremolo and of the exaggerated expression which are the distinguishing features in most modern violoncello playing".

 As a composer, Franchomme published some fifty-five works for cello, including the Twelve Caprices, Op.
 7, and the Twelve Études, with optional second cello, Op.
 35; one cello concerto, Op.
 33; as well as numerous other pieces with piano, orchestral, or chamber accompaniment.